The wonderfully opinionated J.B. Priestley

 I love the simplicity of the story.
 And the poor spelling in the final speech bubble.

-The list of library books Oscar Kirk included at the front of his 1919 diary.
+The library books Oscar Kirk listed at the front of his 1919 diary.

 With little spare money to spend on amusements, Oscar (aged 15) filled his precious leisure hours with playing in the street, listening to the radio, going to the variety theatre or picture palace, and reading both books and comics.
 Adventure stories were very popular at the time and appeared to be his favourite.
 I can only guess at the goings-on behind some of the titles . . .